nge-layy/securewatch-soc/docs/phase-05/README.md

 ```

 ![SSH pre-authentication negotiation failures from the Nmap scan](09-nmap-preauth-negotiation-events.jpg)
-*Screenshot placement: repeated `Unable to negotiate ... [preauth]` events in Splunk, each tied to a separate `sshd-session` ID, generated during the Nmap service-detection scan against `soc-server`'s SSH port.*
+*Screenshot: repeated `Unable to negotiate ... [preauth]` events in Splunk, each tied to a separate `sshd-session` ID, generated during the Nmap service-detection scan against `soc-server`'s SSH port.*

-**Why this happened:** Nmap's service/version detection probe (`-sV`/`-A`) connects to the SSH port and offers a fixed, generic set of key-exchange algorithms as part of fingerprinting the service — including older algorithms like `diffie-hellman-group1-sha1` that this server's OpenSSH version (10.2p1) no longer supports by default for security reasons.
-The two sides can't agree on a key-exchange method, so the SSH connection is torn down during the negotiation phase itself.
+**Why this happened:** Nmap's service detection attempted to connect to the SSH service using unsupported key-exchange algorithms.
+Since the server does not allow these older algorithms, the connection was rejected during the SSH negotiation process.

-**Why this is not a successful login — or a login attempt at all:** The `[preauth]` tag is the key detail.
-It means the connection failed *before* the authentication phase of the SSH protocol was ever reached — no username or password was submitted, and no credentials were tested.
-This is purely a transport-layer/protocol-negotiation failure triggered by how Nmap's probe is built, not any kind of authentication activity.
+**Why this is not a login attempt:** The `[preauth]` tag shows that the connection ended before SSH authentication began.
+No username or password was submitted, so this was a protocol negotiation failure rather than a login attempt.

-**Why this is still useful during an investigation:** Even though no login was attempted, a cluster of `[preauth]` negotiation failures from a single source IP, all within a few seconds of each other, is a recognizable artifact of a port/service scan against SSH.
-In a real investigation, this pattern — several fast, ephemeral SSH connections that all fail at the negotiation stage from the same host — is a useful supporting data point for identifying that a host was recently scanned, even if the scanning tool itself never authenticated or is no longer active.
+Why this is useful: Multiple [preauth] failures from the same IP within a short time indicate SSH scanning activity.
+Although Splunk did not automatically detect or alert on these events, the logs were captured and can be manually investigated by an analyst.

-> **Important distinction:** This is **not** an IDS detection.
-Splunk did not flag, score, or alert on these events in this phase — they were manually identified by searching `auth.log` after the fact.
-The value here is that the *raw log data* is available for an analyst to find during an investigation, not that any automated detection currently exists for this pattern.
+> Note: This is not an automated detection.
+Splunk did not generate an alert for these events; they were found by manually searching auth.log.
+The purpose is to show that the raw logs are available for investigation.

-## Section 6 – Verification
+## Section 6 - Verification

 | What Was Verified | How |
 |---|---|